 Not surprisingly, VAs are working harder to boost their qualifications through e-learning for better hiring chances and higher service rates.
 This phenomenon has opened the doors for entrepreneurs with a passion for teaching: now, they can impart their knowledge and skills without leaving the comforts of their home.
-Whether you’re an aspiring entrepreneur who wants to invest in the education business or are already hosting webinars on your blog, know that imparting knowledge and honing skills is just one side of the coin.
+Whether you’re an aspiring entrepreneur who wants to invest in the education business or is already hosting webinars on your blog, know that imparting knowledge and honing skills is just one side of the coin.

 Getting a VA for Your Education Business: What’s in it for you?

 Like any industry, educational companies must also consider the shifting needs and growing demands of their target market – specifically when it comes to advertising and customer care.
 Add these responsibilities to your teaching tasks and you’ll soon be burned out.
 That’s why hiring a virtual assistant is imperative.

 Here are the top benefits of working with a VA:

 - VAs save you time.
 The hours you spend on administrative tasks are better spent organizing and improving lessons.

 - VAs save you money.
 Instead of hiring a full-time and in-house assistant, hire a VA who can work and be paid on an hourly basis.